armory3d/armorpaint_docs/README.md

 #### Layers

 To create a new layer, press `Layers tab - New`.
 Brush will paint onto the currently selected layer.
 - Layer can be parented to the specific object by setting the `Object` combo property.
+This allows to utilize multiple UV maps per project - each object having it's individual UV map.
 - Reveal the layer properties by clicking the `+` sign to set layer `opacity`.

 Right-click on the layer to expose layer operations: